A PERSONAL APPROACH TO WILL WRITING & ESTATE PLANNING

 Above that amount, anything you leave behind is subject to tax of 40% (or 36% if you leave at least 10% of your assets to a charity).

-When you die, any assets left to your spouse or registered civil partner, provided they are UK-domiciled, are exempt from Inheritance Tax.
+If you are married, when you die, any assets left to your spouse or registered civil partner, provided they are UK-domiciled, are exempt from Inheritance Tax.
 On top of this, your partner’s Inheritance Tax allowance rises by the amount you did not leave to others, meaning together a couple can currently leave £650,000 tax-free.

 While transfers of property and other assets between married couples or civil partners do not attract Inheritance Tax, this is not the case for unmarried couples.